Rule that can exclude qualifying foreign earned income from U.S. tax calculations before later credit analysis.

 This term matters because it gives readers a clean contrast to the Foreign Tax Credit.
 One concept is about excluding qualifying income from the calculation.
 The other is about claiming a credit against tax.
 That difference is central to understanding international-tax vocabulary.

 The foreign earned income exclusion becomes relevant when a taxpayer with cross-border earned income prepares the annual Tax Return and evaluates whether qualifying foreign earned income is excluded from the federal tax calculation.
-It sits upstream of later credit and payment discussions because it affects the income side of the return.
+It sits upstream of later credit and payment discussions because it affects the income side of the return, closer to the broad income-and-AGI stage than to the later credit stage.

 The foreign earned income exclusion is not the same as the Foreign Tax Credit.
 One works through the income side of the return, while the other works through the credit side.